A good rooster is like gold – seriously.

 Of course, as long as they get along.

 Sorting out who will be king rooster shouldn’t last too long, however, and in many cases, there isn’t any drama when a new rooster joins the flock.
-You might have to clean up some messes, but it should end quickly.

 If you introduce a rooster that’s overly aggressive, I don’t advise keeping it for the overall health of your flock.